Trends, fashion, celebrities, events, music, and all things only Vegas

 FIND YOUR THRILLS: If your job is monotonous and humdrum, Las Vegas can definitely get your adrenaline pumping.
 From the Big Apple Roller Coaster (above) at New York-New York to the thrill rides at the Stratosphere to ziplining across hotel towers at the Rio.

 RELIEVE STRESS: If you deal with a lot of stress in the workplace, a treatment or two at a unique Las Vegas luxury spa can help you relax and rejuvenate.
-The Spa at Wynn Las Vegas (above) will provide just the serenity you need.
-The Ciel Spa at SLS Las Vegas and Oleksandra Spa at Treasure Island are other great options for indulging in a little pampering.
+The Spa at Wynn Las Vegas will provide just the serenity you need, or you can give yourself a Tinseltown-worthy treatment at Planet Hollywood's Spa by Mandara (above).
+The Ciel Spa at SLS Las Vegas and Reliquary Spa at the Hard Rock Hotel are other great options for indulging in a little pampering.

 NO BROWN-BAGGING IT: Forget packing a lunch, depending on what's in the office vending machines or eating fast food at your desk.
 Las Vegas is home to the biggest celebrity chefs and sommeliers and gourmet restaurants.
-From the delicious steaks at Vic & Anthony's inside the Golden Nugget downtown to the authentic Chinese cuisine at Lao Sze Chuan at the Palms to Jose Andres' flavorful Spanish menu inside Jaleo (above) at The Cosmopolitan, your taste buds will be working overtime even if you aren't.
+How about digging into a lunch with Jose Andres' flavorful Spanish menu inside Jaleo (above) at The Cosmopolitan.
+And when dinner rolls around, the delicious steaks at Vic & Anthony's inside the Golden Nugget downtown and the authentic Chinese cuisine at Lao Sze Chuan at the Palms will keep your taste buds working overtime, even if you aren't.

 'WORKING' DEEP INTO THE NIGHT: You won't be watching the clock waiting for the day to end in Las Vegas.
-With popular nightlife hot spots like Drai's Nightclub atop The Cromwell and Vinyl inside the Hard Rock, you won't be in a hurry to beat rush-hour traffic here.
+With popular nightlife hot spots like Drai's Nightclub atop The Cromwell and the five-level Hakkasan inside the MGM Grand, you won't be in a hurry to beat rush-hour traffic here.

 Add in the unbeatable year-round production shows, concerts, comedy, magic and other entertainment, the incredible shopping, golf and more, and the ultimate getaway from the workday grind awaits.
 Until then, there's just a little more work to do: Plan your adventure at LasVegas.com today.